Introduction

 Did You Know?
 Your baby’s senses are fully developed in the third trimester.
 They may recognize your voice and respond to external sounds or light.

 Now that you have a month-by-month understanding of pregnancy, let’s explore the key signs that indicate a healthy pregnancy and how to manage them effectively.
+Understanding the differences between healthy and unhealthy pregnancy can help you take proactive steps to ensure the well-being of both mother and baby.

 10 Key Signs of a Healthy Pregnancy